niwinz/niwibe-site/content/blog/2017-03-01-why-graphql-uses-string-based-templates-for-queries.md

 [1]: http://graphql.org/learn/queries/#directives

-Obviously, this is my personal opinion, I hope no one feels attacked by my words; and does not misunderstand me, GraphQL is full of very very good ideas, it is just that the implementation is not so good as the main idea.
+Does not misunderstand me, GraphQL is full of very very good ideas, it is just that the implementation is not so good as the main idea.
 And for being a little bit constructive I'll try to expose my ideas around the main idea of the GraphQL.

 In my vision of that, I think that the query should be represented by something more composable and transformable.
 A great example would be